 The ultrasound examination involves a review of fetal development and anatomy.
 Most fetuses develop normally.
 In some cases, the ultrasound examination can help to identify developmental abnormalities in the fetus.
 You will then be offered further investigations and monitoring by specialists in fetal diagnostics.

-The person who performs the examination is obliged to inform you of any possible developmental abnormalities.
+The midwife or doctor who performs the examination is obliged to inform you of any possible developmental abnormalities.

 Ultrasound examination of a woman